FoI

 Kiss Me Quick

-Botanical name: Portulaca pilosa Family: Portulacaceae (moss rose family)
+Botanical name: Portulaca pilosa Family: Portulacaceae (Purslane family)

-This little wild flower is a prostrate, fleshy, branching plant that rampantly reseeds in lawns.
+Kiss Me Quick is a little wild flower with small 5-12 mm diameter flowers having five petals.
+They are deep pink.
+It is a prostrate, fleshy, branching plant that rampantly reseeds in lawns.
 The leaves are alternate.
-Leaves can reach 3cm in length (1inches) Leaves can be as wide as 0.5 cm (0.2inches) They are succulent, usually more or less rounded, linear to oblanceolate.
-The small 5-12 mm diameter flowers have five petals.
-They are deep pink.
-Blooms first appear in late spring and continue into early fall.
+Leaves can reach 3 cm in length, and can be as wide as 5 mm.
+They are fleshy, usually more or less rounded, linear to inverted-lanceshaped.
+Flowers first appear in late spring and continue into early fall.
 This plant will grow just about anywhere there is a place to get a foothold.
 The seeds are very tiny and can be carried by the wind or hitch a ride on people and animals.
-It is very beautiful in mass plantings, though, and has been very effective in preventing erosion between the bricks in my walkway.
-However, it is not recommended using it in any kind of flowerbed or hanging plant - one will end up with it growing everywhere.
+Kiss Me Quick is found in all tropical world.